petitmi/website-st/content/work/abtesting.md

 \\(\text{Test Statistic z: }\frac{\bar{x1}-\bar{x2}-\mu_0}{{s_1}^2/n1+{s_2}^2/n_2}\\).

 Sample Size for Group A (n1): 178,056
 Sample Size for Group B (n2): 19,784
 Standard deviation (s) and mean (x) are calculated from actual data.

 Parameters:
 Significance Level: 5%
 Statistical Power: 80%

-- **Evaluation of Experimental Results**
+### Evaluation of Experimental Results

-1. Whether there is a change in click-through rate at a significance level of 95%.
+1. Whether there is an upward change in click-through rate at a confidence level of 95%.
 2. Assessment of the effective sample size and identification of outliers.
 3. Detailed segmentation: Analyze which user profiles or user segments experience a more significant increase in clicks and which experience less.
 4. Consideration of other relevant metrics: Variance, subsequent user behavior, etc.

 ---
 ## Pitfalls